3lvia/terraform-provider-elvid/README.md

   * resource_clientsecret.go: Defines the resource schema and methods for clientsecrets.
   * resource_machineclient.go: Defines the resource schema and methods for machineclient.
   * resource_userclient.go: Defines the resource schema and methods for userclient.
+  * resource_apiscope.go: Defines the resource schema and methods for apiscope.

 # Running locally

-## Buld the provider for a local run
+## Build the provider for a local run
 The provider must be installed by building it to one of the [plugin locations that terraform init searches through](https://www.terraform.io/docs/extend/how-terraform-works.html#plugin-locations).

 Note that "terraform init" searches the current directory.
 So one could have everything in root here.